Le Studio Mobile

 March 2008: NAAA's

 Once again, Le Studio Mobile was chosen to record the National Aboriginal Achievement Awards, this time in Toronto at the Hummingbird Centre, for later broadcasting on Global and APTN.
 The recording engineer was Simon Bowers.
-Many thanks to the producers: Jennifer Podemski, PJ Thompson and Emma Jaconello.
+Many thanks to the producers: Jennifer Podemski, PJ Thornton and Emma Jaconello.

 February 2008: The first recording